-Street vendor is one of the better informal job opportunities for poor.
-The study explores that 98 per cent street vendors are male, 44.4 per cent of them have age range 21 to 30, among of them 24.6 per cent of them got married at this age, 23.4 per cent of them maintaining a family members of 5 to 8 person.
-Almost 80 per cent of street vendors stayed in rented house; 92 per cent are Muslim and almost 80 per cent have academic qualification of below Secondary School certificate.
-Almost 40 per cent street vendors are of semi-permanent; 24.2 per cent sells textile products, 81.9 percent street vendor is doing business as whole time basis whereas 87.9 per cent street vendors are independent self-employed.
-In this study non parametric statistics tools have been used.
+Abstract: Street vending is an informal earning sources for poor.
+The study explores that 98 per cent street vendors are male, 44.4 percent of them have age range 21 to 30. them 24.6 percent of them got married at this age, 23.4 percent maintains a family of 5 to 8 persons.
+Almost 80 per cent of street vendors stay in rented house; 92 per cent are Muslim and almost 80 per cent have academic qualification of below Secondary School certificate.
+Almost 24.2 per cent sells textile products, 81.9 percent street vendor is doing business on tail whole time basis whereas 87.9 percent street vendors are independently self-employed.
+In this study non parametric statistical tools have been used.
 Factor analysis retained three components which have 47.60 per cent of the total variance.
 ANOVA test proves different risk factor variables varied significantly on street vendors' employment.